 We humans have a major flaw of desiring more than we have.
 We always want more, and better than the other guy.
 Why?
 So we can gloat?
 So we can feel superior?
 On a small scale such as seen in the episode I described above, it is shameful.

 On a larger scale, folks, we call it war.
 War comes in many shades and styles.
 Gang members have "turf wars."
 Excuse me?
 Fighting over "turf" they do not even own!
 How stupid is that?
 Entire countries have bigger, far worse wars: always with the threat of global annihilation hovering.

 The other major human flaw lies in self-righteousness.
 Wanting to feel that our particular set of beliefs is better than anyone else's, be they political or religious or moral.
 That is bad enough, but the problems really begin when those folks feel they somehow have the right to force everyone else to feel the same way.

 Where does it end?
 When is enough enough?
 When will we learn to be truly civilized?
 My husband, who holds a Master's Degree in Social Science puts it succinctly:

-"We have created a society with expectations we cannot maintain."
+"We have created a society with expectations we cannot live up to, or maintain."

 Just think: if everyone simply went about their lives, minded their own business, forgot about trying to 'convert' anyone else, was happy with the property they already had, stopped passing judgement on those who are "different," war would forever end.
 Civil unrest would cease.
 Mobs would not fight over sale items.